-If the fair value cannot be measured reliably, these financial instruments are measured at cost, being the fair value of the consideration paid for the acquisition of the instrument or the amount received on issuing the financial liability.
+If investment in equity instruments do not have a quoted market price in an active market and whose fair value cannot be measured reliably, these financial instruments are measured at cost, being the fair value of the consideration paid for the acquisition of the instrument or the amount received on issuing the financial liability.
 All transaction costs directly attributable to the acquisition of financial assets are also included in the cost of the financial assets except for FVTPL financial assets, where the transaction cost are expensed in profit or loss as they are incurred.